-- The findings from this project suggest that successful implementation of the Advance Project model of initiating ACP and PC needs assessment in general practice is dependent on several factors.
-These factors include the preparedness of general practice, general practice staff attitudes to support behaviour change, and ongoing support and incentives available for general practice. - The project identified that implementing new routines/changes takes time and ongoing practical support for general practices is essential for sustainability in the short and long term.
+The findings from this project suggest that successful implementation of the Advance Project model of initiating Advanced Care Planning and palliative care needs assessment in general practice is dependent on several factors.
+These factors include the preparedness of general practice, general practice staff attitudes to support behaviour change, and ongoing support and incentives available for general practice.

+• The project identified that implementing new routines/changes takes time and ongoing practical support for general practices is essential for sustainability in the short and long term.